This section describes the needed interaction between the LwM2M carrier library and the user application.

 nrf/samples/nrf9160/lwm2m_carrier/prj.conf) contains all the configurations that are needed by the LwM2M carrier library.

-You can provide the initialization parameter
+To overwrite the carrier default settings, you can provide the initialization parameter

 This configuration specifies the session idle timeout (inactivity).
 Upon timeout, the LwM2M carrier library disconnects from one or more device management servers.